Kwexy/EHWM/README.md

 # EHWM
-A Simple Hardware Monitor That Lives In The Toolbar
+A Simple Hardware Monitor That Lives In The Taskbar